 Heather & Granite Tweed

-Growing up in Aberdeenshire, I have been surrounded by the harsh granite and rolling heather covered hills.
-I wanted to create a tweed that really reflected the landscape which so often is covered with the shroud of the famous Aberdeenshire Haar (Scottish sea mist).
+Growing up in Aberdeenshire, Araminta was surrounded by the harsh granite and rolling heather covered hills.
+She wanted to create a tweed that really reflected the landscape which so often is covered with the shroud of the famous Aberdeenshire Haar (Scottish sea mist).
 The soft colours and broken design make this tweed disappear into the landscape, with delicate purple and green checks to give the effect of the heather just coming into bloom.
-I have used a very traditional Scottish design that is seen little these days but I think it is one of my favourite combinations.
+She used a very traditional Scottish design that is seen little these days but this makes it one of her favourite combinations.

 River Dee Tweed

-This design really reflects home to me.
-Growing up a stones throw from the river, I love the way the colours constantly change with the mood of the weather.
+This design really reflects home to Araminta.
+Growing up a stones throw from the river, she remembers the way the colours constantly change with the mood of the weather.
 This tweed was inspired by the colours of the river at the opening of the fishing season in February.
 With the deep blue winters sky and the reflection of the trees in the river, the ferns on the river bank were still the wonderful amber they turn in the autumn.
-The design also reminds me of my grandmother as it is a very traditional structure with the block colours, I always remember her wearing a tweed skirt.
+The design also reminded her of her grandmother; a traditional structure with block colours which she always associated with her Grandmother's tweed skirts.

 Scots Pine Tweed